 When you host your application or database with Kinsta, your projects run on Google Cloud Platform‘s top-tier infrastructure.
 In this guide, we’ll dive a little into the details of our Application Hosting and Database Hosting infrastructure.

-GitHub
+- GitHub (ghcr.io)

-In MyKinsta, when you add an application, it connects to the GitHub repository to retrieve the application.
+In MyKinsta, when you add an application, it connects to the Git repository or Docker image to retrieve the application.

-MyKinsta Bot
+MyKinsta bot

-With Automatic deployment on commit enabled in your application’s settings, if you commit a change or merge to your repository in GitHub, the MyKinsta bot detects this, then pulls the application from GitHub and deploys the updated version of the application.
+If you have an application using a Git repository with Automatic deployment on commit enabled within the application’s settings, the MyKinsta bot detects if you commit a change or merge to your repository; it then pulls the application from your Git service provider and deploys the updated version of the application.

 Google Cloud Build

 MyKinsta sends the application to Google Cloud Build to build an image of the application from the code.
-It knows what applications or modules to install for the application from the information in the buildpacks or the Dockerfile.
+It knows what applications or modules to install for the application from the information in the Nixpacks, buildpacks or Dockerfile.
 The output is an image that can be turned into a container.

 Google Artifact Registry